BANK of Greenland: Operations

 The Bank of Greenland provides commercial services, as well as products and services for private customers such as loans, specialized and automated deposits,property trading, and administration.
 With 50,000 customers, the Bank of Greenland has branches in major towns in Greenland, while bank operations in small settlements are handled via the integrated Post Greenland offices in the Pilersuisoq all-purpose stores.

-Banca Transilvania deal

-The Romanian Banca Transilvania offered 1.14 billion DKK (Danish Krone) for the Bank of Greenland at the beginning of 2018.
-The Bank of Greenland did not respond.